-- Once hot, add the beef meatballs and fry until browned all over and cooked through, 10-12 mins.
-IMPORTANT: Meatballs are cooked when no longer pink in the middle.
+- Once hot, add the meatballs and fry until browned all over and cooked through, 10-12 mins.
+IMPORTANT: The meatballs are cooked when no longer pink in the middle.

-- Return the (now empty) pan to medium-high heat, with a drizzle of oil if needed.
+- Return the (now empty) pan to a medium-high heat, with another drizzle of oil if necessary.

 - Fry the onion and garlic until slightly softened, 3-4 mins.

-- Add the beef stock powder, passata, Worcester sauce, 1 tsp sugar and 50ml water (double both for 4p).
+- Add the passata, Worcester sauce and 1 tsp sugar (double for 4p).
 Simmer for 5-7 mins.